Axway/amplify-central/content/en/docs/saas_api_gateway/feauth_oauth.md

 To use the proxy, the provider must first set up a third-party OAuth server with a valid application.
 A single application from the third-party server's application will directly relate to a single Amplify Central application.

-{{< alert title="Note" >}}The Amplify Central OAuth proxy support is RFC 7662 compliant and it should work with any standard OAuth 2.0 authorization server.
+{{< alert title="Note" color="primary" >}}The Amplify Central OAuth proxy support is RFC 7662 compliant and it should work with any standard OAuth 2.0 authorization server.
 At this time, Okta is the only verified supported third-party OAuth provider.
 See more detailed configuration examples showing Okta as an integrated (external) authorization server in [Okta documentation](https://developer.okta.com/docs/guides/customize-authz-server/overview/).{{< /alert >}}

 ### Create an application profile